Minjk121/minjk121.github.io/about/index.md

 ## More About me

-I am currently TAing [ECE5725](https://skovira.ece.cornell.edu/ece5725/) and working as a [peer advisor](https://www.engineering.cornell.edu/students/undergraduate-students/advising/peer-advisors/meet-peer-advisors) @ CornellEng and as a library assistant @ Uris & Olin library.
+I am currently assisting [ECE5725](https://skovira.ece.cornell.edu/ece5725/) as a TA.
+I worked as a [peer advisor](https://www.engineering.cornell.edu/students/undergraduate-students/advising/peer-advisors/meet-peer-advisors) @ CornellEng and as a library assistant @ Uris & Olin library.

-Also, check out the [Cornell Maker Club](https://makerclub.ece.cornell.edu).
+Also, I am part of the [Cornell Maker Club](https://makerclub.ece.cornell.edu).
 This year, we organized the 2023 Make-A-Thon!